-The Sinai conflict has been underway since 2011 and has become progressively more intense and violent, fuelled by localised grievances as well as wider regional developments (Hart, 2016).
-The key actors involved are militant jihadist groups, local Bedouin tribes and the Egyptian government/military; others such as Israel, Gaza and the Multinational Forces and Observers (MFO) have varying influence on the conflict.
-This report looks at these actors, the underlying and proximate causes of the conflict and opportunities for peace.
-The literature reviewed largely comprised newspaper, magazine and think-tank articles rather than academic journals.
-More research is needed on militant groups involved in the conflict and on their relationship with Bedouin tribes.
+The Sinai conflict has been underway since 2011 and has become progressively more intense and violent, fuelled by localised grievances as well as wider regional developments.
+The key actors involved are militant jihadist groups, local Bedouin tribes and the Egyptian government/military; others such as Israel, Gaza and the Multinational Forces and Observers have varying influence on the conflict.